 - The house coordinator, house community adviser, or apartment manager may speak to the individual or group involved.

-- An in-house mediator (most likely the head resident, house coordinator or house community adviser, or residence life professional staff) can help the individuals resolve the conflict.
+- An in-house mediator (most likely the house coordinator or house community adviser, or residence life professional staff) can help the individuals resolve the conflict.

 - If the situation cannot be resolved in-house, the residence life professional staff would be the next appropriate staff person to get involved.

 - If the conflict continues, the residence life professional staff and/or the student may consult with an assistant director of residence life or the director of residence life for additional assistance or intervention.

 - The residence life professional staff may speak to the individual or group involved.

 - The student may take their complaint to the College Conduct Board.
 (Please refer to the College Conduct Board section of the Student Government Association bylaws for the board's complete procedures.)

 Residents should make themselves knowledgeable about their rights and responsibilities within the residence house system.
 If a student feels that the house community is not functioning effectively or responsive to their concerns, they should consult with a member of the house leadership (e.g. the house president), the house residence life staff, or residence life professional staff for assistance.

 Updated July 2023